kanmu/jhol/README.md

   is-holiday --api-key=STRING [<date>]
     Check whether the specified date is a holiday.

-Run "main <command> --help" for more information on a command.
+Run "jhol <command> --help" for more information on a command.
 ```

 ```